Unification of Moldova and Romania

 Map of a hypothetical union between Moldova and Romania showing the largest cities of the resulting country.

 The unification of Moldova and Romania is the idea that Moldova and Romania should become a single sovereign state and the political movement which seeks to bring it about.
-Beginning during the Revolutions of 1989 (including the Romanian Revolution and the independence of Moldova from the Soviet Union), the movement's basis is in the cultural similarity of the two countries, both being Romanian-speaking, and their history of unity as part of Greater Romania.
+Beginning during the Revolutions of 1989 (including the Romanian Revolution and the independence of Moldova from the Soviet Union), the movement's basis is in the cultural similarity of the two countries, both being Romanian-speaking, and their history of unity as part of Greater Romania and the shared heritage of the Principality of Moldavia.

 The question of reunification is recurrent in the public sphere of the two countries, often as a speculation, both as a goal and a danger.
-Though historically Romanian support for unification was high, a March 2022 survey following the Russian invasion of Ukraine indicated that only 11% of Romania's population supports an immediate union, while over 42% think it is not the right moment.
+Though historically Romanian support for unification has been high, a March 2022 survey following the Russian invasion of Ukraine indicated that 11% of Romania's population supported an immediate union, while over 42% considered it was not the right moment.

 A majority in Moldova continues to oppose it.
 However, support in Moldova for reunification has increased significantly, with polls asking "if a referendum took place next Sunday regarding the unification of the Republic of Moldova and Romania, would you vote for or against the unification?" rising from approximately 20% to 44% support from 2015 to 2022.
-Support for unification with Romania is much lower in Transnistria and Gagauzia than in the rest of Moldova.
+Support for unification with Romania is much lower in the more pro-Russian regions of Transnistria and Gagauzia than in the rest of Moldova.

 Individuals who advocate the unification are usually called "unionists" (unioniști).
 The supporters of the union may refer to the opponents as "Moldovenists" (moldoveniști).
 When referring to themselves as a group, opponents of the unification sometimes use the term "Statalists" (stataliști).